ACSO asking for public’s help to identify suspects after crime spree

 ANDERSON, S.C.
-(WSPA)- Investigators say a string of crimes happened late at night on October 1 into early Saturday morning.
+(WSPA)- Anderson County investigators said a string of crimes happened late at night on Friday into early Saturday morning.

 Now, the Anderson County Sheriff’s office is asking for the public’s help in identifying the suspects.

-The gate at Anderson Awning and Canvas products on Frontage Road was damaged and then deputies say the suspects backed into a vehicle on the property, leaving damage to it as well.
+The gate at Anderson Awning and Canvas products on Frontage Road was damaged and deputies said the suspects backed into a vehicle on the property, leaving damage to it as well.

-Deputies say the spree continued at Spearman Elementary School where at least one catalytic converter was stolen off a vehicle.
+Deputies said the spree continued at Spearman Elementary School where at least one catalytic converter was stolen off a vehicle.

-The Anderson County Sheriff’s Office says at least three white males are involved.
+The Anderson County Sheriff’s Office said at least three white males are involved.

 “They’re crimes of opportunity.
 Typically, what we see individuals commit one crime that leads to another crime.
 Generally, it’s not something we see often,” public information officer Stephen Combs said.